 Top Tomato Tips

-If there’s a vegetable that’s completely associated with summer, it’s the tomato.
+If there’s a vegetable (technically a fruit)that’s completely associated with summer, it’s the tomato.
 Summer is also the time when tomatoes can be susceptible to pests and diseases

 Mites, often called spider mites or two spotted mites, just love warm dry weather and become a real problem on tomatoes during summer.